Surgery on discrete groups: Types

 \begin{remark} If $\tilde A_{2,q}$ denotes the type ``$\tilde A_2$ and order $q$'', then $\Omega_{\tilde A_{2,q}}^\text{sc}$, namely the subset of $\Omega_{\tilde A_{2,q}}$ consisting of simply connected spaces, coincides with the space of triangle buildings $E_q$ from \cite{E1,E2,Esurv}. \end{remark}

-Since model geometries are in particular 2-complexes, they have a well-defined affiliated type (both simplicial and metric).
+Since model geometries are in particular 2-complexes, they have a well-defined affiliated type (both combinatorial and metric).
 However, if a model geometry $M$ sits in an ambient 2-complex $X$, the type of $M$ differs from that of $X$ (due to the presence of additional faces lying outside the core).
-We shall refer to the type of a 2-complex $X$ in which $M$ embeds (germ simplicially or germ isometrically) as an \emph{embedded type} for $M$.
+We shall refer to the type of a 2-complex $X$ in which $M$ embeds as an \emph{embedded type} for $M$.

-A type, if finite, can be ``precomputed'', in the sense that one can give (at least in principle), an exhaustive list of all the model geometries it contains, thereby listing the basic buildings blocks for groups of a this type:
+A type, if finite, can be ``precomputed'', in the sense that one can give (at least in principle), an exhaustive list of all the model geometries it contains, thereby listing the basic building blocks for groups of a this type:

-\begin{proposition} If $A$ is a finite (simplicial or metric) type, then the set of model geometries of embedded type $A$ is finite up to isomorphism. \end{proposition}
+\begin{proposition} If $A$ is a finite (combinatorial or metric) type, then the set of model geometries of embedded type $A$ is finite up to isomorphism. \end{proposition}

 \begin{proof} For $X$ of type $A$ and $x\in X$ a vertex, let $\overline M_x$ denote the minimal subcomplex containing all faces containing $x$.
-Since $A$, either simplicial or metric, is finite, the set of all complexes $\overline M_x$ when $X$ runs over the complexes of type $A$ and $x$ over the vertices of $X$ is finite, respectively up to simplicial isomorphism or isometry.
+Since $A$, either combinatorial or metric, is finite, the set of all complexes $\overline M_x$ when $X$ runs over the complexes of type $A$ and $x$ over the vertices of $X$ is finite, respectively up to simplicial isomorphism or isometry.
 If $M$ is a model geometry of embedded type $A$, it embeds in $\overline M_x$ for some $x\in X$.
 There are only finitely many such embeddings up to isomorphism. \end{proof}

 In practice, the precomputation of all model geometries can only be achieved for the smallest types (a computer program can be written that outputs the model geometries for a given type, but we do not have an efficient algorithm---see \cite[\ts 4]{rd}).